-Contained in the braille kit is a standard size test booklet, a braille test book, a braille reference sheet, and the AK STAR Secure Destroy Instructions document.
+Contained in the braille kit is a standard size test booklet/teacher edition test booklet, a braille test book, a braille reference sheet, and the AK STAR Secure Destroy Instructions document.
 The standard size test booklet could be used as a reference for Test Administrators when administering braille.
 Braille responses must be transcribed into the NWEA State Solutions Secure Browser following the procedures outlined below.